Mexico Field Trips, February and March 1980

 she was preparing herself for the photo, she showed me how they dress

-under the huipil & explained that the palmera [that they
+under the huipil and explained that the palmera [that they

 wear under their clothes] was “para dar fuerza para trabajar”